South Africa has 26 public universities that are distributed within all nine provinces of South Africa.

 How many university students are there in South Africa?

-The total number of university students in south africa exceed 1 million.
+The total number of university students in South Africa exceeds 1 million.
 25 of the 26 schools have a combined total exceeding 622,000.
-700,000 students are registered at the more than 50 higher education training colleges (TVET colleges).
+700,000 students are registered at more than 50 higher education training colleges (TVET colleges).
 An additional 90,000 students can be found at various private institutions.
 The SA government plans to add 500,000 to that total by 2030.

-University of Pretoria has the biggest university campus in south africa.
+The University of Pretoria has the biggest university campus in South Africa.
 It has seven campuses across the city.
 Main (Hatfield) Campus, Hillcrest Campus, Groenkloof Campus, Prinshof Campus, Onderstepoort Campus, and Mamelodi Campus.